MozerWang/AMPO/README.md

 <sup>3</sup> Tongyi Lab, Alibaba Group<br>
 <sup>4</sup> Peking University<br>

-<font size=3><div align='center' >  [[📖 ArXiv Paper](https://arxiv.org/pdf/2402.03300)] [[📊 Code](https://github.com/MozerWang/AMPO)] [[🏆 Models (Coming Soon)](https://huggingface.co)] [[😊 Data (Comming Soon)](https://huggingface.co/datasets/)]  </div></font>
+<font size=3><div align='center' >  [[📖 ArXiv Paper](https://arxiv.org/pdf/2402.03300)] [[📊 Code](https://github.com/MozerWang/AMPO)] [[😊 Data](https://huggingface.co/datasets/iiiiwis/AMPO)] [[🏆 Models (Coming Soon)](https://huggingface.co)]  </div></font>

 </div>

 ## 👀 Overview
 This repository contains code for our paper **Think on your Feet: Adaptive Thinking via Reinforcement Learning for Social Agents**.
 In this paper, we propose the **A**daptive **M**ode **L**earning framework (**AML**) to empower social agents with the capability for adaptive thinking, enabling them to effectively navigate and respond to the dynamics of social interaction context.
 Firstly, we develop four thinking modes inspired by hierarchical cognitive control theory, covering a spectrum from non-thought, through shallow thinking, to increasingly profound levels of contemplation.
 Next, we perform the injection of thinking modes, which consists of behavioral cloning for learning basic modes, and RL-based adaptive thinking mode enhancement.
 For RL-based enhancement, we contrapuntally develop the **A**daptive **M**ode **P**olicy **O**ptimization (**AMPO**) algorithm which incorporates the mode-level and sample-level information into advantage estimation to strengthen adaptive thinking ability.
 In terms of reward, we design three types of reward functions, including answer reward, format reward, and answer length reward, providing feedback for choosing the appropriate thinking mode.
-APL finally achieves state-of-the-art performance in comparison with current open-source and closed-source advanced LLMs.
+AML finally achieves state-of-the-art performance in comparison with current open-source and closed-source advanced LLMs.
 <p align="center">
     <img src="src/exp1.png" width="70%" height="50%">
 </p>